alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 faster than Moore's Law.
 Much of the hype fizzled out because uninformed executives didn't understand that having data is not the same as having *useful* data for machine learning.
-The true amount of usable data was much smaller than at first glance.
+The true amount of usable data was much smaller.
 The research community had a big laugh, but the joke will be on us if unsupervised learning gets better and even junk data becomes marginally useful.

-Is unsupervised learning good enough to make junk data useful?
+Is unsupervised learning already good enough?
 Definitely not.
 100% not.
 It *is* closer than I expected it to be.
 I expect to see more papers use data sources that aren't relevant to their target task, and more "ImageNet moments" where applications are built by standing on the shoulders of someone else's GPU time.